Skip to main content

 Module 4: Human Resources

 Participants can receive a bronze, silver, or gold certificate after completing certain modules.
-All trainings within a module must be completed to receive credit for that module.
+All training topics within a module must be completed to receive credit for that module.

 Bronze Certificate

-Participants will need to complete modules 1-2 to receive a bronze level certificate.
+Participants will need to complete modules 1 and 2 to receive a bronze-level certificate.

 Silver Certificate

-Participants will need to complete bronze level requirements and module 3 to receive a silver level certificate.
+Participants will need to complete modules 1, 2, and 3 to receive a silver-level certificate.

 Gold Certificate

-Participants will need to complete silver level requirements and module 4 to receive a gold level certificate.
+Participants will need to complete modules 1, 2, 3, and 4 to receive a gold-level certificate.

-Participants will have three years to complete the requirements for the bronze certificate.
-There is no time requirement to achieve silver and gold levels; however, the bronze-level certificate must be earned within three years from the date of enrollment before silver and gold can be awarded.
+Program participants will have three years to complete the requirements for the bronze certificate.
+There is no time requirement to achieve silver and gold levels.

 TRACKING AND COMPLETION OF PROGRAM